mdn/content/files/en-us/web/css/@media/-webkit-animation/index.md

 ## Syntax

-The `-webkit-animation` media feature is a Boolean whose value is `true` if the vendor-prefixed CSS animation properties are supported AND the browser supports prefixed property media queries.
+The `-webkit-animation` media feature is a Boolean whose value is `true` if the vendor-prefixed CSS animation properties are supported _and_ the browser supports prefixed property media queries.

 ### Values